12 Tips for Dating in Your 30s (and Loving It)

-Just as you should be open to dating a divorcee, you should also be open to dating someone younger than you.
 Does age really matter much once you’ve hit 31?
 Not really.
-One of my girlfriends is 35, and she just married a 27-year old.
+One of my girlfriends is 35, and she just married a 27-year-old.
 Their relationship works because they are madly in love and they support each other in the ways that they both need to be supported.
-Plus, they have a great time together and neither of them could imagine a world without the other person in it.
+Plus, they have a great time together, and neither of them could imagine a world without the other person in it.
 Age is just a number—it only matters when you make it matter.

-When I was in my mid-20s, I wanted a guy who drove a nice car and who could afford to take me to a fancy restaurant.
-Although I still think these things are great, now that I’m in my 30s, I know that I want more in a man.
+When I was in my mid-20s, I wanted a partner who drove a nice car and who could afford to take me to a fancy restaurant.
+Although I still think these things are great, now that I’m in my 30s, I know that I want more in an S.O.
 In fact, I know exactly what I want in a life partner.
-I have a nervous personality, so I need a guy who can tell me to relax.
-I’m very social and love entertaining, so I need someone who can hold their own and have a conversation without me holding his hand.
+I have a nervous personality, so I need someone who can tell me to relax.
+I’m very social, and I love entertaining, so I need someone who can hold their own and have a conversation without me around.
 I enjoy learning new things, so I want a partner who is willing to teach me stuff.

 If you’ve never really thought about what you want in a partner, I suggest you figure it out soon.
 Sit down with a pad and pen, and write down the names of the last couple of people you’ve dated.
 Next to each name, list the top five things you liked about them and the top five things you didn’t like about them.
 Set the list aside, and come back a few days later.
 Read it carefully and you’ll probably notice that there are repetitive descriptors on the list.
 The top qualities that you liked about these people are what you should look for in your next relationship.

 Everyone who is single in their 30s has dealt with their own form of heartbreak—be it ghosting, cheating, or death.
 But it’s time to leave the past in the past.
-The third date is not a good time to discuss how your ex-boyfriend cheated on you for three years and you didn’t realize it until a photo of him having sex with another girl was sent to you from an anonymous email account.
+The third date is not a good time to discuss how your ex cheated on you for three years and you didn’t realize it until a scandalous photo was sent to you from an anonymous email account.
 Let it go!
-We all have skeletons in the closet.
+We all have skeletons in our closets.
 This doesn’t mean you have to pull one out and wear it.
-Yes, your past has shaped who you are, but it’s your past, not your present or future.
-Instead, focus on what is happening now and look where you are going next.
+Yes, your past has shaped who you are, but it’s your past—not your present or future.
+Instead, focus on what is happening now, and look where you are going next.

 When you’re in your 30s, it’s much easier to become jaded and bitter; so many relationships have not worked out that you can start to think it’s never going to happen.
 But it’s important not to let this negative thinking get the best of you.
-If you think it’s never going to happen, then it won’t; you have to think it will happen and be positive.
+If you think it’s never going to happen, then it won’t; you have to be positive.

-When you meet someone new, don’t be jaded or bitter.
-You don’t know how things will end up with this person, so give them a chance.
+When you meet someone new, give them a chance.
+You don’t know how things will end up with this person.
 It’s also a good idea not to be overly direct.
 Telling the attractive lawyer that you want three kids and already have their names picked out on the second date is not a good idea.
 You might scare them away!